Mubela/cirada-task/README.md

 3. Write out the results to a CSV file
 4. Identify sources appearing in the catalogue but not present in the image

-5. Auxiliary step: Plot the fluxes in the quick look catalogue and those measure from the photometry on the single epoch image against each other
+5. Auxiliary step: Plot the fluxes in the quick look catalogue and those measured from the photometry on the single epoch image against each other

 ### This repository contains four scripts
 ```